httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 cross-origin data to browsers will need to implement the CORS protocol; see {{FETCH}}.

+## Server Push {#server-push}

+HTTP/2 adds the ability for servers to "push" request/response pairs to clients in {{?RFC7540}}, Section 8.2.
+While server push seems like a natural fit for many common application semantics (e.g., "fanout" and publish/subscribe), a few caveats should be noted:

+* Server push is hop-by-hop; that is, it is not automatically forwarded by intermediaries.
+As a result, it might not work easily (or at all) with proxies, reverse proxies and Content Delivery Networks.

+* Server push can have negative performance impact on HTTP when used incorrectly; in particular, if there is contention with resources that have actually been requested by the client.

+* There are several ambiguities about the interaction of Server Push with other HTTP features (e.g., caching, validation).
+As a result, it might be implemented differently in different clients, and capabilities might vary.

+* APIs for Server Push are currently unavailable in some implementations, and vary widely in others.
+In particular, there is no current browser API for it.

+* Server push is not supported in HTTP/1.1 or HTTP/1.0, and therefore will not transit hops over those protocols.

+* Server push does not form part of the "core" semantics of HTTP, and therefore might not be supported by future versions of the protocol.

+Applications wishing to optimise cases where the client can perform work related to requests before the full response is available (e.g., fetching links for things likely to be contained within) might benefit from using the 103 (Early Hints) status code; see {{?RFC8297}}.

 # IANA Considerations

 This document has no requirements for IANA.